 “I was the conductor of the Underground Railroad for eight years, and I can say what most conductors can’t say – I never ran my train off the track and I never lost a passenger.” – Harriet Tubman at a suffrage convention, NY, 1896

-Thirty-eight years ago today, on February 1, 1978, the United States Post Office unveiled the very first stamp in its Black Heritage Series, which honored Harriet Tubman, an extraordinary woman, a courageous freedom leader, and a true American hero.
+On February 1, 1978, the United States Post Office unveiled the very first stamp in its Black Heritage Series, which honored Harriet Tubman, an extraordinary woman, a courageous freedom leader, and a true American hero.
 It was the very first U.S. postage stamp to honor a black woman.

 Harriet Tubman, who was born Araminta “Minty” Harriet Ross, the fifth of nine children to enslaved parents in Maryland in 1822, endured the unthinkable horrors of slavery until she escaped in September 1849.

 The fear of being sold following the death of her legal owner, Edward Brodess, was the impetus for her, along with her brothers, Ben and Henry, to make a run for freedom.
 According to Kate Clifford Larson, Ph.D., an historian and leading Harriet Tubman scholar and the author of Bound For the Promised Land: Harriet Tubman, Portrait of an American Hero, they traveled together for roughly three weeks, until her brothers were “overcome with fear and returned to the Eastern Shore.”

 Harriet continued on her own, utilizing the Underground Railroad that was already functioning well on the Eastern Shore.
 “Traveling by night, using the North Star and instructions from white and black helpers, she found her way to Philadelphia through Delaware and possibly New Jersey.”